elenderg/PAL-1000/instruções de compilação.md

 `Compile a routine reference given the rider.` `Convert the routine reference to the routine's employs moniker.` `Destroy the routine reference.`
-`If the rider's token is not ".", abort with "Employ statments should end with a period not '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not "_.", abort with "_Employ statments should end with a period not '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
-`If the rider's token is not blank, abort with "Once an employ, only an employ" and the rider; exit.` `Find another routine given the routine's employs moniker and the routine index.` `If the other routine is nil, abort with "I can't find the '" then the routine's employs moniker then "' routine you're trying to employ." and the routine's locus; exit.`
+`If the rider's token is not blank, abort with "_Once an employ, only an employ_" and the rider; exit.` `Find another routine given the routine's employs moniker and the routine index.` `If the other routine is nil, abort with "_I can't find the '_" then the routine's employs moniker then "_' routine you're trying to employ._" and the routine's locus; exit.`
 `Compile the body of the other routine.`